 - View the beautiful St. Croix River

 Interstate State Park is only about an hour from the Twin Cities, making it a perfect destination for a day trip or as a stopping point to stretch your legs on a longer journey up north.
-This is a great hike for kids with many opportunities to explore the nooks and crannies -- once you reach the main pothole area, the trail diverges to several short trips to viewpoints overlooking the St. Croix and to sights with fun names like Bottomless Pit and Bake Oven Pothole.
+This is a great hike for kids with many opportunities to explore the nooks and crannies -- once you reach the main pothole area, the trail diverges to several short trips to viewpoints overlooking the St. Croix (as pictured below) and to sights with fun names like Bottomless Pit and Bake Oven Pothole.
 The trail begins at the south end of the parking lot and is easy to find.
 There should be plenty of people around, especially if the weather is nice.